test-where/test-where.github.io/_pages/testing-jobs-salaries-in-lithuania-2025.md

 date: "2025-03-04"
 ---

-The following article is based on testing jobs salary survey in Lithuania.
+The following article is based on [a testing jobs salary survey in Lithuania](https://www.linkedin.com/posts/deimantas-liubertas_kiek-lietuvoje-u%C5%BEdirba-qa-2025-activity-7297203695379738625-CWHt/).

 After I composed [a similar article in 2024](/_pages/testing-jobs-salaries-in-lithuania-2024.html)...

-...[Deimantas Liubertas](https://www.linkedin.com/in/deimantas-liubertas/) and [Kristina Pečiukonytė](https://www.linkedin.com/in/kristina-pe%C4%8Diukonyt%C4%97-473b998/) invited me to join the efforts this year!
+...[Deimantas Liubertas](https://www.linkedin.com/in/deimantas-liubertas/) and [Kristina Pečiukonytė](https://www.linkedin.com/in/kristina-pe%C4%8Diukonyt%C4%97-473b998/) invited me to join the efforts this year, so I gladly did!
+IMHO, survey improvements this year helped to build a better understanding, uncover new findings, and gain some more trust in collected data quality.

 Also, Deimantas has provided a comprehensive [video overview of the results](#TODO) including comparisons of averages between roles, geographies/cities, year-to-year trends, qualitative feedback, and more.
 All in all, it is a great initiative!

-However, as I like to play with data myself, Deimantas kindly shared anonymized data with me, so I could draw some charts myself.
-Or chart - a single one.
-I dropped all the data (leaving out two data points that were above 10k, and fixing/removing 2-3 anomalies) into a scatter plot, added some colors, some (polynomial) trend lines (so it got similar to atom energy levels diagram), and voila:
+Traditionally, I am serving a scatter plot and some of analysis and insights below.

 ![](/images/tester-salaries-lithuania-2025.png)